ifiaposto/hf_trainer_with_online_batch_size/README.md

 ### Main Components

-:pushpin: `AdaptiveBatchSampler` inherits from pytorch's `BatchSampler`.
+:pushpin: `AdaptiveBatchSampler` inherits from PyTorch's `BatchSampler`.
 It overrides its iterator and adds a method for updating the batch size.

-:pushpin: `AdaptiveBatchSizeDataLoader` inherits from pytorch's `DataLoader`.
+:pushpin: `AdaptiveBatchSizeDataLoader` inherits from PyTorch's `DataLoader`.
 It wraps `AdaptiveBatchSampler` and adds a `set_epoch` method for  restarting the seed of the sampler at the beginning of each epoch.

-:pushpin: `AdaptiveBatchSizeTrainer` inherits from hugging face's `Trainer`.
+:pushpin: `AdaptiveBatchSizeTrainer` inherits from Hugging Face's `Trainer`.
 It:
    * uses `AdaptiveBatchSizeDataLoader` and handles distributed data-parallel training.
    * calls callbacks for the batch size scheduler.
    * handles the revised/ extended logs.